menloresearch/jan-server/apps/jan-api-gateway/LOCAL_DEV_SETUP.md

 ### 3. **Launch Tests**
 - **Purpose**: Debug unit tests
 - **What it does**:
-  - Starts database for testing
+  - Starts database and Redis for testing
   - Runs tests with debugging enabled
   - Allows setting breakpoints in test code
 - **When to use**: Debugging test failures or test logic